Find Grad Schools

 66 Yearly Graduations

 University of Houston is the 14th most popular school in the nation for students seeking a doctor's degree in education admin.
 Roughly 47,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-For the 2020-2021 academic year, 66 doctor's degrees were handed out to education admin majors at UH.
-Around 61% of these students were from an underrepresented racial-ethnic group, and 77% were women.
+During the most recent year for which we have data, 66 people received their doctor's degree in education admin from UH.
+About 71% of this group were women, and 48% were students from an underrepresented racial-ethnic group.

 #15